20+ classroom essentials for back to school. These teacher must-haves include supplies and activities, books, class management ideas, and more!

 Classroom management is the foremost important thing to make sure you’ve planned well.
 It may be the most important of all classroom essentials.
 Without a solid structure of rules and consequences, methods for managing behavior and routines, and motivational strategies, you may struggle to be productive and meet your goals for the year.
 Try out some of these ideas.

-- Top Ten: My top ten ideas for classroom management can be found here.
-These are the ideas I’ve found to be very effective, and I would recommend them to anyone!
+Top Ten: My top ten ideas for classroom management can be found here.
+I’ve found these ideas very effective, and I would recommend them to anyone!

-- Establish your Classroom: Be sure to check out these ten teacher tips for the first week back to school.
-It includes recommendations for establishing routines and procedures, decorating the classroom, ideas for initial assessments, plus more!
+Establish your Classroom: Check out these ten teacher tips for the first week back to school.
+They include recommendations for establishing routines and procedures, decorating the classroom, ideas for initial assessments, and more!
 Use this list as a checklist to help you!

-- For First-Year Teachers: Are you a new teacher?
-Be encouraged and inspired by reading my tips for new teachers.
+For First-Year Teachers: Are you a new teacher?
+Read my tips for new teachers to be encouraged and inspired.
 You’re going to have a great first year!

 Inspiring Ideas to Start the Year Right

 There are so many new ideas and opportunities in the world of teaching.
-So many ways to do it right, and yet it can be overwhelming.
-Here are some innovative and inspiring ideas that you can perhaps try out this year.
+There are many ways to do it right, yet it can be overwhelming.
+Here are some innovative and inspiring ideas you can try out this year.
 They are proving to be great methods with which other teachers are finding success.

-- Working with Parents: Begin to foster positive relationships with your student’s parents.
-Make a plan for making an effort to communicate consistently and show that you care.
+Working with Parents: Begin to foster positive relationships with your student’s parents.
+Make a plan to communicate consistently and show that you care.

 First Week Back Activities to Plan

-- The Rules: Don’t forget to go over rules and expectations, procedures, and schedules with your students, starting on the first day.
+The Rules: Remember to review rules and expectations, procedures, and schedules with your students starting on the first day.
 In fact, it should probably be one of the first things you cover.
 Think of what rules you will enforce in your room, and go ahead and put them up on your wall for an easy introduction on the first day.

-- Engaging Activity: This school bus directed drawing is an engaging art activity to grab students’ attention and begin instructing them on how to follow directions.
+Engaging Activity: This school bus directed drawing is an engaging art activity that grabs students’ attention and begins instructing them on following directions.

 Back to School Social-Emotional Learning Resource

 This back to school social emotional learning resource is the perfect companion to your start-of-school lesson plans.
-It includes mini-lesson ideas and engaging activities that build connections in the classroom and teach important social and emotional skills to children during the most important time of the year!
+It includes mini-lesson ideas and engaging activities that build connections in the classroom and teach children important social and emotional skills during the most critical time of the year!

 The mind+heart SEL back to school resource and activities will support kids as they learn to be positive members of the classroom community, develop self-awareness, build new relationships, and act with kindness and empathy.